WWE Rumors: Paul Heyman Has Already Made Major Backstage Changes To ‘Monday Night Raw’

-When WWE announced that Paul Heyman and Eric Bischoff were taking over as Executive Directors of Monday Night Raw and SmackDown Live, fans were shocked.
+When WWE announced that Paul Heyman and Eric Bischoff were taking over as executive directors of Monday Night Raw and SmackDown Live, fans were shocked.
 After the shock wore off, the fans were excited as they knew that big things were going to happen for the red and blue brands.
 After having been in the position for only a short period of time, Heyman has already made some major backstage changes to Raw and they’ve been felt.

 Over the last few weeks, many fans may have noticed that WWE was doing some strange things on both of their big shows.
 There were numerous elimination-style matches and two-out-of-three fall matches which usually only happened sparingly throughout the year.